 Using the nail gun, nail the lattice molding against the 1″ x 2″ frame making sure the molding is flush against the outside edges of the 1″ x 2″.

-Mount your art to the plywood with double sided tape, then lay it face down in the frame.
+Mount your large art print or picture to the plywood with double sided tape, then lay it face down in the frame.
 The lattice molding you cut should be face-down on the floor.

 Screw four corner braces along the edges of the frame.
 You will only need to screw the braces once to the 1″ x 2″ part of the frame as shown below.